Skip to Main Content

 Building the right team for extreme conditions

-Remote filming requires crews experienced with challenging conditions and equipment adapted for harsh environments.
+Remote filming needs crews skilled with challenging conditions and gear adapted for harsh environments.
 Proper preparation and gear selection prevent problems that can't be easily solved in the field.

 • Select crew members with remote location and outdoor experience

-• Provide detailed location briefings including physical demands
+• Give detailed location briefings including physical demands

-• Choose equipment rated for environmental conditions expected
+• Choose gear rated for site-level conditions expected

 • Plan crew rotation and rest periods for demanding shoots